SystemsApproach/private5g/core.rst

    Includes new Magma content, mostly in terms of going into much more detail about the cloud native implementation than we currently have.

    Includes a distributed implementation, where the User Plane runs at the edge (local breakout) and the Control Plane runs in the cloud.
 This is where we describe the P4-based implementation of the UPF.
-Likely addresses the 4G / 5G / WiFi convergence story (again, as a side discussion).
+May address the 4G / 5G / WiFi convergence story as a side discussion.

 While the aggregate functionality remains largely the same as we migrate from 4G to 5G, how that functionality is virtualized and factored into